Measureable Changes, Unlimited Support

 - Take a risk assessment or have qualifying blood glucose levels (A1C of 5.7% to 6.4%, fasting 100-125 mg/dL)

 You do not need to be a YMCA member to participate in this program; registration is required.
-Classes meet on Wednesdays at 7:00pm and Thursdays at 10:00am.
+New classes start Tuesday, January 28 and will be held Tuesdays at 6:00pm or Fridays at 11:30am.

 FINDING A HEALTHIER PATH: READ ELLEN’S STORY